READ THIS ARTICLE IN

 A mining blast site in Chhotaudepur--mining in Gujarat

-A few decades back, dolomite and granite reserves were found in Chhotaudepur district. | Picture courtesy: Sejal Rathwa
+A few decades ago, deposits of dolomite and granite were discovered in Chhotaudepur district. | Picture courtesy: Sejal Rathwa

 Known for its vast forest area, Chhotaudepur district in Gujarat has an equally rich cultural history characterised by folk worship and religious wall paintings.
 It is a tribal district, and Rathwas make up a large part of the population of the land.